fdeak/openbox-desktop/README.md

 - lot of things are stolen from bunsenlabs linux
   - differences from bunsen
-    - lxsession-logout
+    - lxsession-logout instead of bl-exit
     - try not to use/create external repos
+    - use tint2config instead of editing a config file

 TODO
 - post install setup, such as
-  - gtk theme
+  - setting up gtk theme
   - power manager setup
+  - merge new configs on existing setups
-  - tint2 on multiple monitors
+  - auto-config tint2 for multiple monitors

 - complete the openbox menu for all config items (e.g arandr)